rdpeng/artofdatascience/manuscript/modelbuilding.md

 Iterative data analysis will eventually begin to raise questions that simply cannot be answered with the data at hand.
 For example, in the ozone/temperature analysis, the modeling suggested that there isn't just a simple relationship between the two variables, that it may be nonlinear.
 But the data can't explain precisely why such a nonlinear relationship might exist (although they can suggest certain hypotheses).
 Also, you may need to collect additional data to determine whether what you observe is real or simply a fluke or statistical accident.
 Either way, you need to go back out into the world and collect new data.
 More data analysis is unlikely to bring these answers.

 Another situation in which you may find yourself seeking out more data is when you've actually completed the data analysis and come to satisfactory results, usually some interesting finding.
 Then, it can be very important to try to *replicate* whatever you've found using a different, possibly independent, dataset.
 In the ozone/temperature example, if we concluded that there were a nonlinear relationship between temperature and ozone, our conclusion might be made more powerful if we could show that this relationship were present in other cities besides New York.
-Such independent confirmation can increase the strength of evidence and can play a powerful role in decision making.
+Such independent confirmation can increase the strength of evidence and can play a powerful role in decision-making.

 ### Do you have enough evidence to make a decision?